 OSHA also has requirements for fall protection systems for those who work equal to or greater than six feet above the ground.
 The U.S. Department of Labor created OSHA in 1970 to reduce workplace hazards and implement health and safety programs.

-Dangerous working conditions are often caused by negligence, exposure to dangerous conditions at work sites and the practices of contractors, architects, subcontractors, product or tool manufacturers which may make these latter parties liable for any injuries sustained.
-Construction accidents can happen anywhere there are workers—at commercial sites, at residential locations and at industrial complexes.
+Dangerous working conditions are often caused by negligence, exposure to dangerous conditions at work sites, and the practices of contractors, architects, subcontractors, and product or tool manufacturers, which may make these latter parties liable for any injuries sustained.
+Construction accidents can happen anywhere there are workers—at commercial sites, residential locations, and at industrial complexes.

 Employers are obligated by OSHA to provide a safe working environment in a number of ways:

 - They must alert workers to unsafe conditions and inform employees of OSHA safety and health standards that apply to their workplace.

 - They must keep the site free from danger-causing situations, obstacles, or recognized hazards.

 - They must make sure tools and equipment at the work site are properly used and maintained.